ColumnType/KikoScript_Keyboard-and-Typeface/README.md

 For Windows, follow these instructions:
 1. Download the Universal Keyboard file above
-2. Download Keyman on your computer or any device you use here - [Keyman Keyboard](https://keyman.com/)
+2. Download Keyman on your computer or any device you use here - *right click to open link on a different page* [Keyman Keyboard](https://keyman.com/)
 3. Open and install the software
 4. Right Click the Universal keyboard file and open with Keyman